apache/druid/docs/querying/sql-aggregations.md

 > Apache Druid supports two query languages: Druid SQL and [native queries](querying.md).
 > This document describes the SQL language.

-You can use aggregation functions in the SELECT clause of any query.
+You can use aggregation functions in the SELECT clause of any [Druid SQL](./sql.md) query.

 Filter any aggregator using the FILTER clause, for example:

 ```